ucdavis-bioinformatics-training/2019-single-cell-RNA-sequencing-Workshop-UCD_UCSF/cli/command-line-intro.md

 # Introduction to Command Line Interface

+For this workshop (scRNAseq) there isn't a need to go through the whole tutorial, but rather just a select set of topics.

 ## What is the command line

 * CLI is a tool into which one can type commands to perform tasks.